 But, if you are serving them as part of a much larger set menu (4 courses and more), I would only use 1-2 scallops per starter (per person).

-Main dishes are tricky to portion when it comes to how many scallops per person.
+The main dishes are tricky to portion regarding how many scallops per person.

-When you use them in a stew or soup, you will likely use more than when serving pan-fried scallops with a side.
+When you use them in a stew or soup, you will likely use more than when serving pan-fried scallops with a side unless you have other shellfish in your stew.

 FAQs

 As I’ve mentioned, scallops are pretty versatile in how you serve them.
 Personally, I love them with this Onion Cucumber Salad or plain Roasted Potatoes.
-You can also check out my site for inspiration on rice dishes, vegetable sides, and even fresh salads you can incorporate pan-fried scallops into.
+You can also check out my site for inspiration on rice dishes, vegetable sides, and even fresh salads you can incorporate pan-fried scallops.